-Using the Suunto Dive Planner software is not a substitute for proper dive training.
+- ING Using the Suunto Dive Planner software is not a substitute for proper dive training.
 Diving with mixed gases has dangers that are not familiar to divers diving with air.
-To dive with trimix, triox, heliox and nitrox or all of them, divers must have specialized training for the type of diving they are doing.

-Always use realistic SAC rates and conservative turn pressures during dive planning.
-Overly optimistic or erroneous gas planning can result in the exhaustion of breathing gas during decompression or in a cave or a wreck.

-ENSURE THE WATER RESISTANCE OF THE DEVICE!
+To dive with trimix, triox, heliox and nitrox or all of them, divers must have specialized training for the type of diving they are doing. - WARNING Always use realistic SAC rates and conservative turn pressures during dive planning.
+Overly optimistic or erroneous gas planning can result in the exhaustion of breathing gas during decompression or in a cave or a wreck. - WARNING ENSURE THE WATER RESISTANCE OF THE DEVICE!
 Moisture inside the device or battery compartment will seriously damage the unit.
-Only an authorized SUUNTO dealer or distributor should do service activities.

-It is not possible to change between AIR, NITROX and FREE modes before the instrument has counted down the no-fly time.
-There is one exception to this: You can change from AIR to NITROX mode even during the no-fly time.
+Only an authorized SUUNTO dealer or distributor should do service activities. - NOTE It is not possible to change between AIR, NITROX and GAUGE modes before the instrument has counted down the no-fly time.
+There is one exception to this: You can change from AIR to NI-TROX mode even during the no-fly time.
 When planning both air and nitrox dives during the same dive series, you should set the instrument in NITROX mode and modify the gas mix accordingly.

+In GAUGE mode the no-fly time is always 48 hours.